Apribojimas/Cpp_Goodies/README.md

 * [snakster](https://github.com/snakster/cpp.react) - C++React is reactive programming library for C++14
 * [Elma](https://github.com/klavinslab/elma) - Elma is an event loop and process manager for embedded and reactive systems.
 * [µReact](https://github.com/YarikTH/ureact) - Minimalistic reactive library for c++
+* [ReactivePlusPlus](https://github.com/victimsnino/ReactivePlusPlus) - One more implementation of ReactiveX approach in C++ with care about performance and templates in mind

 # Delegate
 * [The Impossibly Fast C++ Delegates, Fixed](https://www.codeproject.com/Articles/1170503/The-Impossibly-Fast-Cplusplus-Delegates-Fixed)